datapastry/datapastry.github.io/_posts/2019-08-05-how-to-hire-a-data-scientist.md

 Still, there are more similarities than differences in data science roles.
 Below you can find the types of skills and experience we’ve found to be especially relevant.

 This is not intended to be an exhaustive list, nor should you expect to find a data scientist who ticks all these boxes.
-Again, we’d recommend tailoring your test based on what is genuinely important for your specific role.
+Again, we’d recommend tailoring your questions based on what is genuinely important for your specific role.

 *   **Machine Learning**